AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/hotfix-for-exposed-customer-group-segments-promo-rules-information.md

     1. Define the rule conditions (for example, product attribute or category).
     1. Save and apply the rule.
     1. Ensure a product meets the rule conditions.
-    1. Run the following GraphQL query to fetch all the rules:
+    1. Run the following [!DNL GraphQL] query to fetch all the rules:

         ```
         query {